zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-google.md

 expelled,

-After cutting off love and apathy, the unstoppable should walk alone like a rhinoceros horn. "
+After cutting off love and apathy, the unstoppable should walk alone like a rhinoceros. "

 153. After putting aside the joy and suffering, and the joy and worry before,

-After getting the clean peace and samadhi, he should walk alone like a rhino horn.
+After getting the clean peace and samadhi, he should walk alone like a rhinoceros.

 "After putting aside happiness and suffering, and the joy and sorrow before it":
 "The only enlightened one who renounced pleasure and sorrow, and with the